Modbus Meter Configuration

 *reg <int>: register number to read from the meter.

-pause <float>: wait time after reading data from a register.
+pause <float>: waiting time after reading data from a register.
 Default 0.3 for TCP meters and 0 for serial meters.

 function_code : Modbus Serial function code.
 Usually 3 or 4.
-Default 3.
+Default is 3.

-round <int> : Number of digits after the decimal point.
-Default 2.
+round <int> : Number of decimal places.
+Default is 2.

-swap_words <bool or 1 or 0 >: swaps the order of the registers if size > 1.
+swap_words <bool or 1 or 0 >: inverts the order of registers if size > 1.

 Unit